adriaan29A/moby/README.md

 ![browse detail](https://github.com/user-attachments/assets/d9d4d38c-0d9d-4984-a583-a1e0590ffee1)

-- Hover over a synonym to see it's cost (frequency) and # links (synonyms/related terms).
+- Hover over a synonym to see its cost (frequency) and # links (synonyms/related terms).
 These will become important when playing the game.
 - The Zoom level filters on frequency.
 In the above, 500K means that all synonyms with a frequency of less than half a million are displayed.
 - The  &#x1f9ed; button initiates Game Mode: